SCLW/Circuitry-Based-Sound/readme.md

 ### CD4015

 CD4015 IC consists of two four stage shift registers.
 A shift register is built of a series of interconnected [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop").
-The memory content of a flip-flop is shifted to the next one, synchronized to a clock signal.
+The memory content of a flip-flop is shifted to the next one, synchronized to the rising edge of a clock signal.
-Reset function can be enabled through a high level at reset pin.
-Otherwise a low level should be present at the reset pin for continuous operation.
+A reset can be enabled through a high level at the reset pin.
+A low level should be present at the reset pin for a continuous operation.

 *Applications:*
 * sequencer / pattern generator